Business Guide To SSL / Secure Sockets Layer

 BONUS: Free SEO SSL Scanner

-Setting up your SSL certification is a pretty complicated process – so take a few more minutes to ensure that your certification is configured properly using the SEO SSL scanner!
+Setting up your SSL certification is a pretty complicated process – so take a few more minutes to ensure that your certification is configured properly using the Search Engine Optimisation (SEO) SSL scanner!

 Next steps